-(i) The SEL values from each flyover test may be directly determined from an integrating sound level meter complying with the Standards of the International Electrotechnical Commission (IEC) Publication No. 804, "Integrating-averaging Sound Level Meters," as incorporated by reference under §36.6 of this part, for a Type 1 instrument set at "slow" response.
+(i) The SEL values from each flyover test may be directly determined from an integrating sound level meter complying with the standards of IEC 804 (Incorporated by reference, see §36.6) for a Type 1 instrument set at "slow" response.

-(ii) The acoustic signal from the helicopter, along with the calibration signals specified under paragraph (e) of this section and the background noise signal required under paragraph (f) of this section may be recorded on a magnetic tape recorder for subsequent analysis by an integrating sound level meter identified in paragraph (d)(1)(i) of this section.
-The record/playback system (including the audio tape) of the tape recorder must conform to the requirements prescribed in section A36.3.6 of appendix A of this part.
-The tape recorder shall comply with specifications of IEC Publication No. 561, "Electro-acoustical Measuring Equipment for Aircraft Noise Certification," as incorporated by reference under §36.6 of this part.
+(ii) The acoustic signal from the helicopter, along with the calibration signals specified under paragraph (e) of this section and the background noise signal required under paragraph (f) of this section, may be recorded on a magnetic tape recorder for subsequent analysis for an integrating sound level meter identified in paragraph (d)(1)(i) of this section.
+The record/playback system (including the audio tape) of the tape recorder must conform to the requirements prescribed in section A36.3.6 of appendix A to this RBAC.
+The tape recorder shall comply with the specifications of IEC 561 (Incorporated by reference, see §36.6).

-(iii) The characteristics of the complete system shall comply with the recommendations given in IEC Publication No. 651, "Sound Level Meters," as incorporated by reference under §36.6 of this part, with regard to the specifications concerning microphone, amplifier, and indicating instrument characteristics.
+(iii) The characteristics of the complete system shall comply with the recommendations given in IEC 651 (Incorporated by reference, see §36.6) with regard to the specifications concerning microphone, amplifier, and indicating instrument characteristics.

-(iv) The response of the complete system to a sensibly plane progressive wave of constant amplitude shall lie within the tolerance limits specified in Table IV and Table V for Type 1 instruments in IEC Publication No. 651, "Sound Level Meters," as incorporated by reference under §36.6 of this part, for weighting curve "A" over the frequency range of 45 Hz to 11500 Hz.
+(iv) The response of the complete system to a sensibly plane progressive wave of constant amplitude shall lie within the tolerance limits specified in Table IV and Table V for Type 1 instruments in IEC 651 for weighting curve "A" over the frequency range of 45 Hz to 11500 Hz.